 ACT Psychotherapy is a cognitive-behavioral therapy (CBT) that is designed to help individuals develop psychological flexibility by teaching them to accept their thoughts and feelings rather than trying to change or control them.
 Acceptance and Commitment Therapy encourages individuals to commit to actions consistent with their values, even in complex thoughts and emotions.
 I offer a specific approach to ACT for depression and another similar approach to ACT for OCD and other anxieties.

-If you know that SCT psychotherapy is for you, please get in touch with me or schedule a consultation anytime.
+If you know that acceptance and commitment psychotherapy is for you, please get in touch with me or schedule a consultation anytime.
 I’d be happy to talk to you about how we can use this method as a stand-alone or part of an integrated approach.
 Here is an overview of this method, including how I use it for three specific diagnoses:

 Core Principles of ACT Psychotherapy